TITLE 77: PUBLIC HEALTH

 Section 280.4015 Hospice Residence Application and Approval Review Criteria

-a) Applications received for a hospice residence license shall be deemed complete upon receipt by the Department.
-Due to the limited number of available licenses, applicants will not be allowed to amend the application or provide additional supporting documentation during the review process.
-The application as submitted to the Department shall serve as the basis for all standard and prioritization evaluation.
+a) Applications received for a hospice residence license will be reviewed by the Department.
+Applicants for a hospice residence license will have 30 days following notification of the receipt of their application by the Department to amend the application or provide additional supporting documentation during the review process.
+The application as submitted to the Department shall serve as the basis for all standard and prioritization evaluations.

 b) The Department will review applications and award license certificates to applicants as applications are received.